 There may be others I haven’t tried that are just as good or even better.

 Don’t be afraid to get creative and experiment if you want.

 For what it’s worth, I really like the Penn Plax line of undergravel filters as they can be customized to fit almost any dimension of tank.

-You can use these designs alone or in conjunction with another filter.
+You can use the setup designs below alone or in conjunction with another kind of filter.

 The Sand Cap Method

 This is idea combines the benefits of sand (does not trap muck like gravel) with the efficiency of undergravel filtration.

 I recommend using CaribSea aquarium sand, the Crystal River style.

 Out of all the sands I’ve tried, this one works the best.

 The grain size is much larger than average sand but still small enough to prevent fish choking while having the debris sit on top, patiently waiting to be vacuumed.